Reflecting Types

 • Actual Type and Arguments: Discern the actual type, including generic type arguments, enabling precise type manipulation and inspection.

 • Fields and Methods: Access detailed information about fields and methods, including their types, visibility, and whether they are static or instance members.
-Choose between declared members or all members, with support for including or excluding enclosing class members.
+Choose between declared members or all class members.

 • Modifiers: Examine a type's modifiers, such as visibility (public, private), abstraction (abstract classes, interfaces), and more.